avsa242/si70xx-spin/README.md

 # si70xx-spin
 -------------

-This is a P8X32A/Propeller driver object for Silicon Labs Si70xx series temperature/humidity sensors.
+This is a P8X32A/Propeller, P2X8C4M64P/Propeller 2 driver object for Silicon Labs Si70xx series temperature/humidity sensors.

 **IMPORTANT**: This software is meant to be used with the [spin-standard-library](https://github.com/avsa242/spin-standard-library) (P8X32A) or [p2-spin-standard-library](https://github.com/avsa242/p2-spin-standard-library) (P2X8C4M64P).
 Please install the applicable library first before attempting to use this code, otherwise you will be missing several files required to build the project.

 ## Salient Features

 * I2C Connection up to 400kHz
-* Reads 64-bit serial number from device
-* Reads 8-bit part number from device
-* Reads firmware version from device
-* Reads temperature in centi-degrees (scale can be set to Fahrenheit or Celsius)
+* Temperature in hundredths of a degree (scale can be set to Fahrenheit or Celsius)
-* Reads relative humidity in hundreths of a percent
+* Relative humidity in hundredths of a percent
-* Can enable/disable the on-chip heater, and set drive strength/current level
+* On-chip heater control: enable/disable, set drive strength/current level
-* Can set sensor resolution, in bits
+* Set sensor resolution, in bits
+* Read chip-specific info: device ID/part number, firmware rev, 64-bit serial number

 ## Requirements